Galeries Dalmau: 1927: Federico García Lorca

 Josep Dalmau, Salvador Dalí, J. V. Foix, Josep Carbonell, M. A. Cassanyes, Lluís Góneora, R. Saínz de la Maza Lluís Montanyà, Rafael Barradas, and J. Gutiérrez Gílí-Sebastià Gasch invited Federico García Lorca to exhibit drawing at the Galeries Dalmau, from 25 June – 2 July 1927.

 Lorca's works were a blend of popular and avant-garde styles, complementing the artists poetry collection, "Canción" (Song), which was printed a month prior to the exhibition.
 Both his poetry and drawings reflected the influence of traditional Andalusian motifs, Cubism, and a preoccupation with sexual identity.
 Several drawings consisted of superimposed dreamlike faces (or shadows).
 He later described the double faces as self-portraits, showing "man's capacity for crying as well as winning", inline with his conviction that sorrow and joy were inseparable, just as life and death.

 In a sketch titled The Kiss, he drew a face much like his own, attached at the lips with another face, the profile of which resembled Dalí.
 Dalí had also drawn Lorca's face next to his own.
 Dalí later wrote of this period in his life as an artist, "for the duration of an eclipse", Lorca's shadow "came to darken the virginal originality of my spirit and of my flesh."
 Lorca too was consumed by Dalí, something visible in both his Cubist idiom and Surrealist syntax.
 The exhibition included a recognizable portrait of Dalí (cat. no. 14), part of a series Lorca had drawn at the time.

 Lorca's exhibition attracted less attention than Dalí's, though there was some favorable press coverage, mainly by his friends, Dalí included.
 To Lorca's surprise, he did sell four drawings.
 Once the exhibition completed he gave the rest of the drawings to his friends.

 1929: Art Modern Nacional i Estranger

 The Exhibition of Modern National and Foreign Art took place at Galeries Dalmau, Passeig de Gràcia, 31 October through 15 November 1929.
 Artists included Hans Arp, Sophie Taeuber-Arp, André Lhote, Piet Mondrian, Otto van Rees, Otto Weber, Theo van Doesburg, Otto Freundlich, Georges Vantongerloo, Jean Hélion, Gustavo Cochet, along with large contingent of Catalan artists.

 Reviews included a lengthy exposé in La Gaceta Literaria by Sebastià Gasch, particularly on the Cubist aspect of the exhibition, and by Rafael Benet, under the pseudonym Baiarola, in La Veu de Catalunya.

 1930: Àngel Planells

 Angel Planells was a surrealist painter.
-This was the artists first solo exhibition.
+This was the artist's first solo exhibition.